- Why Research

 Harvard Medical School

-Seeking to advance vaccine development in breast cancer.
+- Seeking to advance vaccine development and targeted treatments in early and advanced breast cancer.

-Dr. Muthuswamy’s team believes they can develop effective breast cancer vaccines for both advanced cancers and for pre-malignant disease to prevent progression.
+Dr. Muthuswamy believes his team can develop effective breast cancer vaccines for both advanced cancers and for pre-malignant disease to prevent progression.
 These two complimentary approaches may benefit patients with metastatic disease and prevent cancer development in patients with high-risk premalignant disease.

 Senthil K. Muthuswamy, Ph.D., is the Director of the Cell Biology Program at the Cancer Centre at Beth Israel Deaconess Medical Centre, Harvard Medical School.
 Dr. Muthuswamy received his Ph.D. from McMaster University, Canada and did his postdoctoral fellowship with Joan Brugge at Harvard Medical School.
 He began his independent faculty position at Cold Spring Harbor Laboratory, New York and subsequently moved to Princess Margaret Cancer Centre as the Margaret Lau Chair in Breast Cancer Research.
 In 2015, he moved to BIDMC to direct the Cell Biology program at the Cancer Center at BIDMC.
 Dr. Muthuswamy is a recipient of Rita Allen Scholar award, V Foundation scholar award, US Army Era of Hope Scholar Award, and the Canadian Society of Biochemistry and Molecular & Cellular Biology young scientist award for outstanding research achievements.